Was Hitler an Atheist or a Christian?

 The religious orientation of Adolf Hitler is a divisive issue in debates, with each side clamoring to dissociate itself from this infamous historical figure.
 Christians and atheists often argue the matter, expecting that his religious allegiance will discredit the entirety of the opposing argument.
 Ignored is the question of whether one man’s perspective can singularly vilify an entire philosophy.

-Before analyzing Mein Kampf and other quotes from Adolf Hitler, it is worth reminding ourselves of why this matter is important.
+Before analyzing Mein Kampf and other quotes from Adolf Hitler, it's worth reminding ourselves why this matter is important.
 Godwin’s Law states that as debates progress, the probability of invoking a tactless, hyperbolic comparison with Hitler or the Nazis increases.
-Without clear data to guide those who revert to playing the Hitler card, arguments about this extraneous issue will no doubt rage indefinitely.
+Without clear data to guide those who revert to playing the Hitler card, arguments about this extraneous issue could rage indefinitely!

-Despite these heedless defiers of Godwin, the question does have a fascinating historical significance.
+Despite the heedless defiers of Godwin, this question does have fascinating historical significance.
 Indeed, the lies and fabrications surrounding Hitler’s religious orientation evince a remarkable story and a surprising conclusion.

 Was Hitler a Christian?

 Consistent with his country of birth (Austria) and the beliefs of his mother, Hitler was born into the Roman Catholic branch of the Christian faith.
-Religion was part of Hitler’s life whether he desired it or not, and while this suggests a belief in Christianity, such familiarity with Christian culture can promote its use in metaphor and analogy.
-For example, Einstein often referred to God without a clear belief in his existence.
+Religion was part of Hitler’s life whether he desired it or not, and while this suggests a belief in Christianity, such familiarity with Christian culture might only have led to its use in metaphor and analogy.
+For example, Albert Einstein often referred to God without a clear belief in his existence.
 Nevertheless, there are numerous public and private quotes that support the notion of Hitler being a religious man.
 In Mein Kampf, Hitler wrote:

 - “Hence today I believe that I am acting in accordance with the will of the Almighty Creator: by defending myself against the Jew, I am fighting for the work of the Lord.” - Adolf Hitler (1925, Mein Kampf)

 This sounds unequivocal, though some argue it was said to gain Church support.
-If it genuinely was opportunistic, one must ask why this statement would persuade the Church to follow him.
-Indeed, Hitler’s brand of `Aryan Christianity’ deviated significantly from Christian teachings, and was dismissed by Pope Pius XI.
+However, if it was opportunistic, why would this statement persuade the Church to follow him?
+Hitler’s brand of `Aryan Christianity’ deviated from Christian teachings, and was dismissed by Pope Pius XI.
 So either Hitler didn't know the view of the Church (unlikely) or he genuinely believed he was doing the Lord’s work.

 Christians often argue that Hitler’s anti-Semitism was based on ideas of race, not religion, and therefore he wasn't religious.
-This is a red herring because being religious doesn't limit one's intolerance to other religions.
-One can be religious and still be racially intolerant.
+This is a red herring because one can be religious as well as racially intolerant.
+It's actually quite common!
 In fact, Hitler only preferred racial intolerance for its effectiveness: